66998756/Problem-Summary-Vehicle-Pose-Transform-by-GAN-for-Re-Id-KeyPoint-generator/README.md

 # Problem Summary: Vehicle Pose Transform by GAN for Re-Id KeyPoint generator
 This is a discuss and record for the summary about "Vehicle Pose Transform by GAN for Re-Id KeyPoint generator" problem.
+Now is working on the Sol.2., create another model to satisfy the GAN framework.

 ## Vehicle Pose Transform by GAN for Re-Id
 The structure of system framework is below: